 Fundamental Valuation Strategies

 Another common strategy to benefit from the bond market is to find and buy underpriced bonds and sell overpriced bonds, based on a fundamental analysis of what prices should be.
 The intrinsic value of the bond is calculated by discounting the cash flows by a required rate of return that generally depends on market interest rates plus a risk premium for taking on the debt.
-Naturally, the calculations must take into account any embedded options and the credit quality of the issuer and the credit ratings of the bond issue.
-The required rate of return is equal to the following:
+Naturally, the calculations must account for any embedded options and the credit quality of the issuer and the credit ratings of the bond issue.
+The required rate of return equals:

 Required Rate of Return = Risk-Free Interest Rate + Default Risk Premium + Liquidity Premium + Option Adjusted Spread